evansbenj/2024_BIO722/4_Using_Stacks_to_analyze_your_bam_files.md

 `mkdir ~/my_monkey_data/Stacks_Results`

+To make things easier, please also make sure that your bam files from the full data alignment to the rhesus genome are in the `~/my_monkey_data` directory.

 ## Analysis of population structure

 Let's first examine whether population structure is present within our sample by defining two populations.
 This can be done in `Stacks` by making a file called a `population_map` in your home directory.
 Use your favorite text editor to generate a file that contans this tab delimited information: